TVforME/Repeater-receiver/README.md

 ## Hardware
 - Raspberry Pi Compute Module 4 (CM4004032): 4GB RAM, 32GB eMMC, without WiFi to reduce RF at the site.
 - I2C OLED Display: Used for fontpanel display to show status of the receiver.
-- Modify TBS-6522H from 75 Ohm F-type to 50 Ohm SMA with 1:5 impedance balum.
+- Modify TBS-6522H from 75 Ohm F-type to 50 Ohm SMA with 1:5 impedance balun.
+PCB to be designed to accomidate SMA's and baluns
 ## Picture below showing F-Type connectors removed ready for SMA and 1:5 balun board daughter board

 <img src="/docs/images/TBS-6522H-noFtypes.jpg" width="25%">

 ## Software details
 - **Operating System**: piCore64 version 14.1.0
+- **Aplication**: Entirely bash script (prototype for development) move to => deamon in future coded in Go.
 - **Build Script**: Script for setting up necessary v4ldvb, TBS drivers, a few tools such as pcitools and the dvblast application.
 I'll develop a tcz package to load on sartup with all dependancies included.
-DVBlast reqiure BiTstream and libev.
+DVBlast leverages of BiTstream and libev libraries.
-- **Streaming Setup**: dvb.conf is read to configure adaptors and begin streaming.  signal lock is Multicast over UDP.
+- **Streaming Setup**: dvb.conf is read to configure adaptors and begin streaming.  signal lock is Multicast over UDP using socat.
+I  used ncat initially however, it didn't cut it.
-- **Application**: The final application is to run as a daemon..